wp-plugins/events-made-easy/readme.txt

 * Feature: you can now specify the cut-off hours for RSVP as well
 * Bugfix: make qtranslate work again (one-liner fix)
 * Bugfix: make ical work correctly with timezone included
+* Bugfix: wpdb prepare doesn't use correct backticks for column names, resulting in multisite issues (I tried to use the correct prepare syntax in 1.1.0)
 * Improvement: only include the datepicker locale if it exist (like in 1.0.18), and take into account 2-letter locales again

 = 1.1.0 =